Cinema of Lebanon: 2020s

+Lebanon entered the new decade grappling with a severe financial and banking crisis, and despite its media industry being a hub for regional production over the past 80 years, the collapse nearly wiped out the revenues sustaining much of the sector, prompting a new wave of Lebanese talent to seek opportunities abroad, particularly in Saudi Arabia where new initiatives were launched.
+Despite financial challenges, independent filmmakers persevered, and film production thrived, with films making a significant impact both locally and internationally, premiering at major festivals such as Beijing, Berlin, Cannes, Rotterdam, Toronto, Tribeca, and Venice.

 2020

 Jimmy Keyrouz's Broken Keys, his first feature film and Danielle Arbid's Passion Simple were part of the 2020 Official Selection of the Cannes Film Festival.
 Brokey Keys was submitted to represent Lebanon in the Best International Feature Film category at the 93rd Academy Awards.
 The Franco-Lebanese film, Skies of Lebanon by Chloé Mazlo was selected in the Cannes' Critics' Week.

 We Are From There, a feature documentary by Wissam Tanios, premiered at the International Film Festival Rotterdam (IFFR).
 We Are From There also won the Saad Eldin Wahba Award for best non-fiction film at the Horizons of New Arab Cinema Competition at the Cairo International Film Festival while another Lebanese film, Under the Concrete by Roy Arida won the Saad Eldin Wahba Award for best fiction film.

+Karim Kassem's Only the Winds was selected for the 50th International Film Festival Rotterdam and nominated for the Sesterce d'or Canton de Vaud at Visions du Réel and the Tanit d’Or at Carthage Film Festival.

 The feature film Mafkoud, which was directed by Bachir Abou Zeid, was released in 2020 across the Arab world.

 In 2020, Netflix established a film and television emergency fund in collaboration with the Arab Fund for Arts & Culture (AFAC) to support in the form of individual grants Lebanon's film and TV industries.